 PGY2 Psychiatric Pharmacy Residency: Memorial Regional Hospital

-The intensive training provided through the PGY-2 program will provide residents with the in-depth knowledge and clinical practice experience to prepare them to function independently to formulate a comprehensive, integrated approach to medication-related issues geared to improve the clinical effectiveness of patient care.
+The intensive training provided through the PGY2 Pharmacy Residency Program will provide residents with the in-depth knowledge and clinical practice experience to prepare them to function independently to formulate a comprehensive, integrated approach to medication-related issues geared to improve the clinical effectiveness of patient care.
 In addition, the program will prepare residents to identify, prevent, and resolve medication-related problems, participate as active members of a multidisciplinary healthcare team, demonstrate leadership skills, and provide targeted education to healthcare providers, patients and community members.

-The PGY-2 Psychiatric Pharmacy Program is designed to ensure residents have adequate exposure to core psychiatric illnesses.
+The PGY2 Psychiatric Pharmacy Residency Program is designed to ensure residents have adequate exposure to core psychiatric illnesses.
 This is achieved by requiring the resident to spend 8 weeks in the following rotations: